PsycheShaman/MSc-thesis/README.md

 As per data management policy, processed data is kept in a private repository (internally accessible by CERN members) at: https://gitlab.cern.ch/cviljoen/msc-thesis-data

+# HPC repository

+In order to maintain sanity between the UCT HPC cluster and local edits, a third repository for these purposes exists at: https://github.com/PsycheShaman/msc-hpc

 ## Some Exploratory data analysis lives here:

 http://rpubs.com/PsycheShaman/ss